joehahn/exes-n-ohs/README.md

     }

 so the model reports that a record having (x,y)=(1,2) is most likely class O, with confidence score 54.7%.

+If instead you get "curl: (60) SSL certificate problem: unable to get local issuer certificate" add -k option to curl command.

 ### todo